How To Explicitly Teach Phonics Rules

 Multisensory support (tracing, tapping, highlighting)

-The other benefit here is that we ALWAYS follow the exact same rouine, so it becomes very familiar for students.
+The other benefit here is that we ALWAYS follow the exact same routine, so it becomes very familiar for students.
 That repetition is key, and it works over time to help students build mastery.
 Plus, it’s great for us as educators because we can get into a solid routine as well!

 Ready to teach new phonics patterns explicitly yourself?